ferdinandmudjialim/HTB-writeups/README.md

 # HTB-writeups
 My Collection of HackTheBox Writeups/Walkthroughs/Guides
-Note: Writeups will be stored elsewhere... this is just for testing.
+Note: Writeups will *eventually* be stored elsewhere... this is just for testing.